VictorOblate/Pulse-ls/🎉-START-HERE.md

 ## 🎯 WHAT TO DO NEXT

 ### 1. Customize (10 minutes)
-- Change "NewsHub" to your site name
+- Change "Pulse LS" to your site name
 - Update colors in `tailwind.config.js`
 - Modify footer links